 Gone are the days when Google Play lorded over other operating systems in Japan.
 Today, iOS is the operating system of choice for the Japanese audience.
 In fact, this year the iOS OS witnessed an uptick of almost 15% from last year.
 From 55% in January 2014 it jumped to 65% the same month this year.

 Just three years ago, Google Play was leading from the forefront.
 What made the table turns, then?
-Apple’s deal with NTT DoCoMo, largest cell phone operator in Japan, played a spoilsport for Google apparently.
+Apple’s deal with NTT DoCoMo, the largest cell phone operator in Japan, played a spoilsport for Google apparently.
 Once the deal was done, Apple made inroads in Japan like never before, distributing phones to every cranny of the country.

 Another factor that turned deadly for Google’s dominance is its fragmented market.
 The Japanese are game enthusiasts and they desire seamless experience while playing.
 This is something that an iOS operating system can guarantee and not Google’s OS.